2026 Nebraska Boys Basketball State Championships Wednesday Roundup

 Guardian Angels Central Catholic junior Luke Guenther elevates in the lane against Deshler.
 Photo by Rob Bañuelos.

-Guenther finished with 19 points on 50% shooting with three assists and two steals.
+Guenther finished with 19 points on 50% shooting, three assists and two steals.
 Junior Sam Hass added 12 points and four boards while senior Isaac Guenther chipped in 11 points and three steals for the Bluejays, who held on despite shooting 7-for-20 at the charity stripe in the fourth quarter.

 GACC used a 9-2 run spanning the first and second quarters to build a six-point lead, but Deshler rallied to tie it at halftime.
 After falling behind midway through the third, Central catholic scored nine straight to surge ahead by six again.
 Deshler scored the last bucket of the third and the first three points of the fourth to pull within one, but the Bluejays responded with a 9-1 surge to stretch it back out and take their largest lead of the game at 45-36.